 A physical check-in process is required prior to the start of classes.
 Be sure to plan your travel dates accordingly.

 Interested in learning more about campus?
 Limited 60-minute walking campus tours are offered for new admitted graduate students before the start of term.
-Register today.
+Register for one today!

 Participants should plan to arrive at the Office of Graduate Studies (1055 Administration Building) 15 minutes prior to the start of the tour to check in.

 Ready, Set, Go!

 Make sure you know when classes start and other important dates from the Academic Calendar.

 Buy Your Books